 As you prepare to start treatment for MDS, it is normal to fear treatment-related side effects.
 It may help to know that your health care team will work to prevent and relieve side effects.
-Doctors call this part of treatment “palliative care" or "supportive care.”
+Doctors call this part of treatment palliative and supportive care.
 It is an important part of your treatment plan, regardless of your age or the stage of disease.

 Sometimes, physical side effects can last after treatment ends.
 Doctors call these long-term side effects.
 They call side effects that occur months or years after treatment late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
 Learn more by reading the Follow-up Care section of this guide or talking with your doctor.

 You can have emotional and social effects as well as physical effects after a diagnosis of MDS.
-This may include dealing with difficult emotions, such as sadness, anxiety, or anger, or managing your stress level.
+This may include dealing with difficult emotions, such as sadness, anxiety, fear, or anger, or managing stress.
 Sometimes, patients have problems expressing how they feel to their loved ones, or people do not know what to say in response.

 Patients and their families are encouraged to share their feelings with a member of their health care team.
 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your needs.

 Treatment for MDS can be expensive.
-It is often a big source of stress and anxiety for people and their families.
+It may be a source of stress and anxiety for people with cancer and their families.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their care.
-For some people, the high cost of medical care stops them from following or completing their treatment plan.
+For some people, the high cost of medical care stops them from following or completing their cancer treatment plan.
 This can put their health at risk and may lead to higher costs in the future.
 Patients and their families are encouraged to talk about financial concerns with a member of their health care team.
-Learn more about managing financial considerations, in a separate part of this website.
+Learn more about managing financial considerations in a separate part of this website.

 Caregivers may have a range of responsibilities on a daily or as-needed basis.
 Below are some of the responsibilities caregivers take care of: